gibsontn/03-Match-3/README.md

 Add music,
 Add a background to the game,
 Animate the elements when they are selected,
 Pieces turn into ice cubes when matched,
+Elements visibly swap when matching,
+Elements fall and bounce into place when generated,

 ## References